Steel Price in Chennai Today (April 2026): TMT Bar Rate Per Kg, Grades & Buying Strategy

 Walk into three steel dealers in Chennai and you will get three different prices for the same brand and grade.
 The gap can be as wide as ₹5–₹8/kg.
 Here is why — and what to do about it.

 Substandard steel is a genuine problem in Chennai's construction market.
 Some dealers sell TMT bars labelled "Fe 500" that do not meet IS:1786 BIS specifications.
-These bars are often lighter than spec, have inconsistent rib patterns, and fail the bend test.
-They are typically produced in induction furnace units without BIS certification.
+These bars are typically lighter than spec, have inconsistent rib patterns, and fail the bend test.
+They are produced in induction furnace units without BIS certification.
 The price looks attractive — ₹5–₹8/kg cheaper.
 The structural risk is severe.

 At HireandBuild: Every TMT bar arrives with its MTC documentation, and we perform a weight check on every delivery before it leaves the truck.
 See how we handle procurement →

-Salt-laden air in these zones causes chloride-induced corrosion, which attacks the steel reinforcement inside your RCC columns and slabs.
-It is typically invisible from outside until the concrete starts spalling.
-Standard TMT bars corrode 2–3 times faster in coastal Chennai than they do in inland areas like Anna Nagar or Ambattur.
+Salt-laden air in these zones causes chloride-induced corrosion, which attacks steel reinforcement inside your RCC columns and slabs.
+It is typically invisible from outside until concrete starts spalling.
+Standard TMT bars corrode 2–3 times faster in coastal Chennai than in inland areas like Anna Nagar or Ambattur.
+Once corrosion begins, the bar expands, cracks the concrete cover, and compromises structural integrity.

 On a 1,200 sq ft G+1 house with 6,000 kg of steel, that premium adds ₹30,000–₹50,000 to your steel bill.
 For a structure meant to stand 60–80 years in a salt-air environment, it is one of the most cost-efficient decisions you can make.
+Always confirm with your structural engineer based on your exact plot distance from the sea.

 Building near OMR, ECR, or the coastline?

-Steel prices in India — and Chennai specifically — follow a predictable seasonal pattern.
-Knowing this pattern can save ₹3–₹6/kg on a bulk order, which translates to ₹18,000–₹36,000 on a 6-tonne purchase.
+Steel prices in Chennai follow a predictable seasonal pattern.
+Knowing this pattern can save ₹3–₹6/kg on a bulk order — that is ₹18,000–₹36,000 on a 6-tonne purchase.

 | Window | Market conditions | Strategy |